prometheus/prometheus/GOVERNANCE.md

 If there are multiple alternatives, members may vote for one or more alternative, or vote "no" to object to all alternatives.
 A vote on multiple alternatives is considered decided in favour of one alternative if it has received the most votes in favour, and a vote from least two thirds of those eligible to vote.
 Should no alternative reach this quorum, another vote on a reduced number of options may be called separately.

-## Releases

-The release process hopes to encourage early, consistent consensus-building during project development.
-The mechanisms used are regular community communication on the mailing list about progress, scheduled meetings for issue resolution and release triage, and regularly paced and communicated releases.
-Each project within Prometheus can define their own release process if there is consensus amongst the maintainers.

 ## FAQ

 This section is informational.
 In case of disagreement, the rules above overrule any FAQ.